vacp2p/rfc/content/docs/rfcs/72/README.md

 - it MUST be created with `identity_secret` as a parameter for the hash function.
 - Used to decrypt the `identity_commitment` of the user, and as a private input for zero-knowledge proof generation.
-- The secret hash SHOULD be kept private by the user.
+- This secret hash SHOULD be kept private by the user.

 `identity_commitment`
 - it MUST be created with `identity_secret_hash` for hash creation.